Pricing is one of the fastest levers a business can pull to affect revenue—but only when it’s set deliberately, not by default.

 Con: Not strategic.
 Doesn’t take into account competitor pricing or a customer’s willingness to pay (WTP).

-This is particularly a disadvantage in the SaaS industry, where a value-based approach resonates best with targeted consumers when it comes to the bottom line.
+This is particularly disadvantageous in the SaaS industry, where a value-based approach resonates best with target consumers on the bottom line.

 Competitor-based pricing

-Competitor-based pricing is, yep, you guessed it, pricing based on your competitors.
+Competitor-based pricing is pricing based on your competitors.

 Pro: Watching your competitors helps you stay within market range and adjust to changes as needed.